-- a) No new securitisation or re-securitisation activity was undertaken during the June 2013 or March 2013 quarters relating to SPEs where the notes and receivables are owned by external parties. - b) There were no new on-balance sheet securitisation exposures retained or purchased during the June 2013 or March 2013 quarters.
+- a) No new securitisation or re-securitisation activity was undertaken during the March 2013 or December 2012 quarters relating to SPEs where the notes and receivables are owned by external parties. - b) Securitisation transactions in the December 2012 quarter were related to the transfer of an additional AUD 1.5 billion of residential mortgages into an existing SPE which HBAU continues to consolidate.
+All of the notes and receivables in this SPE are owned by HBAU and are held for contingent liquidity purposes. - c) There were no new on-balance sheet securitisation exposures retained or purchased during the March 2013 or December 2012 quarters.
 This excludes originated securitisation exposures for contingent liquidity purposes where no capital relief is sought.
 In such instance loans are retained for regulatory capital and risk weighted in accordance to APS 112.
 HSBC Bank Australia Limited has no re-securitisation exposure currently or in the prior quarter.

-June 2013 March 2013
+March 2013 December 2012

-Off Balance Sheet 1 Exposure Amount Exposure Amount
+Off Balance Sheet Exposure Amount Exposure Amount

-DerivativesOther 1.8 1.9 -
+DerivativesOther 1.9 2.2

-Total Off Balance Sheet 1.8 1.9
+Total Off Balance Sheet 1.9 2.2